How to get out of the bath safely

 It’s worthwhile decreasing any risks in your bathroom to make getting a bath that little bit safer.
 Try these tips to help:

-Put all the items you will need in arm’s length
+Put all the items you will need at arm’s length

 Whether it’s your shampoo, body wash, sponge or towel, be sure to place all bathing items within a reasonable distance.
 This will prevent you from moving around too much in the bath and risking injury.